QuiltServerTools/DeltaLogger/README.md

 ## In Game Commands

+- `/dl resetpass` get a temporary password for the web interface.
 - `/dl inspect` turns diamond swords into an inspect tool.
 Whack a block or container to see recent interactions with the target.
 - `/dl inspect <pos>` Shows database records for the block position provided.
 - `/dl search <args>` Builds a database query with the parameters specified